joseph-ampfer/Learning-Journey/README.md

   - Understanding pointers and memory allocation
   - Debugging memory-related issues
   - Pointers were very interesting to learn and use because how powerful they are with memory manipulation.
 It made me realize what C could do.
   - I made custom filters in C that would take an image and process each pixel and output an image that is 'filtered'.
-It was fun to my code work and output different filters that I have seen used on social media!
+It was fun to see my code work and output different filters that I have seen used on social media!
   - Learning about memory and garbage values allowed me to create a program than can recover deleted files from a camera, which was very cool.
 I felt like a detective recovering lost evidence.

 ### Week 5: Data Structures